Tabon Man: Paleoenvironment

 Although the Tabon Cave complex is just a few minutes walk from the sea, the lack of marine shells from early cultural deposits in this cave supports the concept that there was a substantial land shelf around the time of the Last Glacial Maximum, when estimates place sea levels at 130 m below present or possibly lower.
 The appearance of marine shells in middens in other caves on Lipuun Point from c.
 7000 BP, and especially in later periods, suggests increasing focus on marine resources in the area in general; the abandonment of the Tabon Cave complex just before this time may be related to sea level rise.
 The potential relationship between Tabon Cave travertine and pre-Late Glacial Maximum wetter climates sees some support from recent research on vegetation sequences in north Palawan.
-The Tabon Caves would have been far inland during the late Pleistocene, and Reynolds (1993) suggests that culturally, such caves would have been marginal during phases of low sea level, when currently submerged areas would have been the focus for human settlement.
+Radiometric dating of a fireplace around 32,000 old indicates that the region was surrounded by a prevalent C3-type forest tempered by savannah woodland with grassland in between.
+The Tabon Caves would have been far inland during the late Pleistocene, and Reynolds (1993) has suggested that culturally, such caves would have been marginal during phases of low sea level, when currently submerged areas would have been the focus for human settlement.
 Over time, there is increasing evidence for occupation of caves associated with rising sea levels, and at Lipuun Point from c.
 7000 BP, for a more maritime focus; however, the Tabon Caves complex was abandoned before this date.

 Tabonian culture

-Stone tools, fossils, and earthenware have been found in different caves from the Tabon Caves Complex.
-In the Liyang Cave, large jars filled with human remains were discovered.
-That cave was believed to be a burial site of early humans.
-In the Tabon Cave, chert flakes and chopping tools, evidence of early humans being food gatherers and hunters, were found.
-Chert was readily available from the riverbanks near the caves.
-Early humans lived and knapped flake tools inside the Tabon Cave.
+Stone tools, fossils, and earthenware have been found in different caves within the complex.
+In Liyang Cave, large jars filled with human remains were discovered; the cave is believed to have been an early human burial site.
+Within Tabon Cave, chert flakes and chopping tools, evidence of early humans being food gatherers and hunters, were found.

+In 2023, indirect evidence of basket/tying material-making were found on stone tools dating to around 33,000 to 39,000 years ago.
+The distribution of use–wear on these artefacts is the same as that observed on experimental tools used to thin fibres, following a technique widespread across Southeast Asia at the time.